k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Shared Globals

-Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required for utilizing TDM in your project.
-TDM 9.0 locates the TDM library shared Globals under Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java.
-The project's shared Globals should be populated in a separate SharedGlobals file (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/SharedGlobals.java) in order to simplify the TDM version upgrading and to prevent overriding the project's globals by the TDM version upgrade process.
+From TDM 9.4 onwards, the TDM shared Globals are split into two files:

+- Core Globals (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/CoreGlobals/SharedGlobals.java) - this file includes internal TDM Globals that should **not** be overridden by the implementation; the file is overridden by the TDM upgrade.
+- Shared Globals (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java) that can be edited by implementation (for example, TDMDB_SCHEMA Global).
+The TDM upgrade merges the new Globals (if exist) into this file but does not override the existing values.

 #### SEQ_CACHE_INTERFACE Global
 A new Global has been added in TDM 8.1 - SEQ_CACHE_INTERFACE.
 This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra), and it must be aligned with Fabric’s system DB.
 TDM 9 sets the POSTGRESQL_ADMIN as a default value in this Global: